 Triggers and Indemnification

-Reputation Assurance and a form-following captive insurance policy are parametric solutions.
+Reputation Assurance, ESG Insurance, and a form-following captive insurance policy are parametric solutions.
 A Reputational Value Loss is triggered by a failure of a scheduled enterprise level governance or Board oversight process, evidenced by both negative media and a 20-week sustained drop in the Insured’s Reputational Value Metrics.

 Levels of indemnification for risk transfer are typically structured so that the Gross Premium is in the vicinity of 1% rate on line.
 Levels of indemnification for captive insurance vehicles typically lead to higher Gross Premiums.